sedol1339/files/abstracts.md

 Geshkovski, B., Letrouit, C., Polyanskiy, Y., & Rigollet, P. (2023).
 A mathematical perspective on Transformers. arXiv, 2312.10794.
 Retrieved from https://arxiv.org/abs/2312.10794v3

 Giannou, A., Rajput, S., & Papailiopoulos, D. (2023).
 The Expressive Power of Tuning Only the Normalization Layers. arXiv, 2302.07937.
 Retrieved from https://arxiv.org/abs/2302.07937v2

-Goyle, V., Krishnaswamy, P., Ravikumar, K. G., Chattopadhyay, U., & Goyle, K. (2023).
-Neural Machine Translation For Low Resource Languages. arXiv, 2304.07869.
-Retrieved from https://arxiv.org/abs/2304.07869v2

-    - In low-resouce NMT, there is no comprehensive survey done to identify what approaches work well
-    - We take mBART as a baseline
-    - We applt techniques like transfer learning, back translation and focal loss, and verify their effect

 Isomura, T., Kotani, K., Jimbo, Y., & Friston, K. J. (2023).
 Experimental validation of the free-energy principle with in vitro neural networks.
 Nat.
 Commun., 14(4547), 1–15.
 Retrieved from https://www.nature.com/articles/s41467-023-40141-z